-As we launch our very first vegan collection obviously questions around our ethical and sustainable business practices are top of mind.
+As we launch our latest and largest vegan collection, transparancy around our ethical and sustainable business practices are always top of mind.

 As a qualified Yoga Instructor and regular practioner it is fair to say that yoga has laid a very important foundation for me in the evolution of the Radical Yes brand.
 It is not all we are about but it is a massive inspiration from both a design and lifestyle point of view.
 It is the reason we only make flat shoes (because as every Yogi knows heels will shorten your hamstrings and wreck your back)!